zkorum/keystore-idb/README.md

 # IndexedDB KeyStore

-Forked from Fission keystore-idb with a breaking change that add support for:
+Forked from Fission keystore-idb with a breaking change that add supports for:

 - multiples keys per key store
 - copy keypair within a key store from a name to another